 The establishment and maintenance of the proper relationship between instructor and student, or between student and student, are fundamental to the University's function, and require both faculty and students to recognize the rights and responsibilities which derive from it.
 The relationship between faculty and student as individuals, or student and student as individuals, should be founded on mutual respect and understanding together with shared dedication to the education process.
 As the primary functions of an academic community, learning, teaching, scholarship, and public service must be characterized by a fundamental commitment to academic freedom and maintained through reasoned discourse, intellectual honesty, mutual respect and openness to constructive criticism and change.
 The graduate student shares with the faculty the responsibility for maintaining the integrity of scholarship, grades, and professional standards (Article 2.3.7 in the Graduate Student Rights and Responsibilities (GSRR)).
-Graduate students and faculty members share the responsibility for maintaining professional relationships based on mutual trust and civility (Article 2.3.10 in the Academic Freedom for Students at Michigan State University (AFR) and 2.3.11 of the GSRR).
+Graduate students and faculty members share the responsibility for maintaining professional relationships based on mutual trust and civility (Article 2.3.11 of the GSRR).
 Refer to Article 2.3 of the GSSR in its entirety.

 Conflicts, disagreements, and issues sometimes arise during the course of a graduate program.
 Students are encouraged to address problems relating their academic performance by first speaking informally with their advisor(s).
 This may be followed by presenting the issue to the Graduate Director, the Department Chairperson, and the Associate Dean for Graduate Studies, generally in this order.
 If the problem cannot be resolved informally, a student may petition the Department Chair for a hearing (Article 22).
 Students' rights and responsibilities, including grievance procedures are detailed in the AFR.
 Procedures more specifically designed for graduate students may be found in the GSSR.
-In accordance with the AFR and the

-GSRR, the GLG Department has established the Hearing Board procedures (see Article 22).
-See also http://studentlife.msu.edu/judicial/index.htm) and also Article 4 of the Academic Freedom for Students document at http://www.vps.msu.edu/SpLife/default.pdf.
+In accordance with the AFR and the GSRR, the GLG Department has established the Hearing Board procedures (see Article 22).
+See also http://splife.studentlife.msu.edu/#Spartan%20Life%20Student%20Handbook).